Scanbuy-Inc/dcoupon-public-docs/anonymous-coupons/README.md

 ## Methods:
 ### CreateAnonymousCoupon

 This method generates a coupon from a promotion, identified by its promoToken.
 To be able to create the coupon, the promotion must allow anonymous coupons.
-If everything is correct, the method will return a unique cupon identifier that will be used to access coupon detail, and to generate the temporal token to redeem the coupon
+If everything is correct, the method will return a unique coupon identifier that will be used to access coupon detail, and to generate the temporal token to redeem the coupon

 + URL: